dynatrace-oss/barista/CONTRIBUTING.md

 - Search GitHub for an open or closed issue or PR that relates to your submission.
+- Fork barista into your namespace by using the fork button on github.
 - Make your changes in a new git branch: `git checkout -b my-fix-branch master`
 - Create your patch/fix/feature including appropriate tests.
 - Test your changes with our supported browsers.